actoron/jadex/docs/mkdocs-ng/docs/tutorials/quickstart-bdi/07 Summary.md

     as long as there are plans in the APL.
 With the exclude mode *when-failed*, all of the patrol plans remain in the APL even after they have been executed, and thus can be selected again and again.
     Random selection causes the cleaner to select a random plan from the APL instead of the first.
 Without random selection, only the first plan would be executed over and over.
-Finally, the retry delay stops the cleaner after each execution of a plan.
+Finally, the retry delay halts the cleaner after each execution of a plan.
-5. All three plans get executed in parallel and try move the cleaner to different locations at once.
+5. All three plans get executed in parallel and try moving the cleaner to different locations at once.
     One of the plan "wins" and is allowed to execute its `moveTo()` action, while the other two are stopped with an error message.
 Therefore, only one of the patrol rounds is actually performed.